 universities and colleges throughout Texas and has served as a city manager.
 With

-more than 17 years of experience defending the rights of the criminally accused in Round Rock, Attorney
+nearly 20 years of experience defending the rights of the criminally accused in Round Rock, Attorney

 Magee has the knowledge, tools, and experience to defend you against the